Poisonlocket/m346-fullstack-webapp/README.md

 - ADMIN_PW

 ## Special
-we hid some meme routes in the frontend if you want to search for them feel free otherwise check them here
+we hid some meme routes in the frontend if you want to search for them feel free otherwise check them here or with the link on your localhost
-> /418 some cool ascii art <br>
+> [/418](https://localhost:3000/418) some cool ascii art <br>
-> /repo redirects you to the github repo
+> [/repo](https://localhost:3000/repo) redirects you to the github repo